Quantum spacetime from constraints: wave equations and fields: Introduction

-In previous works \cite{nostro3,librotommi}, we extended this approach to include both temporal and spatial reference frames, introducing a model in which time and position emerge from entanglement in a globally \lq\lq timeless\rq\rq\:and \lq\lq positionless\rq\rq\:Universe.
-By imposing global constraints on total energy and momentum, we showed that the conditional states of a subsystem evolve coherently in both time and space, relative to internal quantum clocks and rods.
-This construction yielded a fully relational model of non-relativistic emergent spacetime, formulated without any external coordinates or background geometry.
+In previous works \cite{nostro3,librotommi}, we contributed to this line of research by extending the PaW formalism to include both temporal and spatial reference frames.
+In that framework, time and position emerge from entanglement in a globally \lq\lq timeless\rq\rq\ and \lq\lq positionless\rq\rq\ Universe, described by a quantum state subject to global constraints on total energy and momentum.
+By introducing quantum clocks and rods as internal subsystems, we showed that the conditional states of a physical system evolve coherently in both time and space, leading to a fully relational description of non-relativistic emergent spacetime, formulated without any external background geometry.

-In this work, we investigate how the familiar wave equations governing quantum particles—namely the Schrödinger, Klein-Gordon and Dirac equations—and their solutions emerge directly from global constraints imposed on the total state of the Universe .
+The present work builds on this framework and further develops its implications.
+While quantum reference frame approaches primarily focus on transformations between different quantum perspectives, and spacetime quantum approaches reformulate dynamics in terms of spacetime structures or action-based formulations, here we adopt a complementary viewpoint.
+Starting from the relational PaW mechanism, we introduce both quantum clocks and quantum rods as internal subsystems and show how standard quantum wave equations emerge directly from global constraints.

-Thus, we will consider a Universe composed of a clock and two quantum particles.
-The clock subsystem, denoted $C$, provides the temporal reference, while the two particles play distinct roles: one as the spatial reference frame $R$, and the other as the physical system $S$ under study.
-In general, both $R$ and $S$ evolve in time according to the internal dynamics generated by the global constraints.
-However, under the assumption that the kinetic energy of the reference particle \( R \) is negligible (e.g., by taking its mass \( M \) sufficiently large compared to the relevant momentum scales), one can effectively study the dynamics and resulting wave equation for the system \( S \) alone.
-In the Schrödinger case, we also analyze the scenario in which the energy of $R$ cannot be neglected and the effect of an interaction potential between $R$ and $S$.
+In particular, we show how the Schrödinger, Klein--Gordon, and Dirac equations, together with their corresponding solutions, can be recovered within a relational setting in which temporal and spatial structures are encoded in correlations between subsystems.
+Rather than constituting first-principles derivations, these results show how the equations can be embedded in the constrained structure of the total quantum state.

-In addition, we also develop the second quantization formalism within our framework.
-This not only illustrates the internal consistency of the approach but also shows that the transition to a field-theoretic description is compatible with the underlying relational structure.
+To this end, we consider a Universe composed of a clock subsystem $C$ and two quantum particles.
+The clock provides the temporal reference, while the two particles play distinct roles: one acts as a spatial reference frame $R$, and the other as the physical system $S$ under investigation.
+In general, both $R$ and $S$ evolve according to the global constraints.
+However, under the assumption that the kinetic energy of the reference particle $R$ is negligible—e.g., by considering a sufficiently large mass $M$—one can effectively extract the dynamics of $S$ alone.
+In the Schrödinger case, we also analyze situations in which this approximation is relaxed, allowing for a non-negligible contribution of $R$ and for interactions between $R$ and $S$.